Kong/docs.konghq.com/app/_src/gateway/how-kong-works/load-balancing.md

   resource starvation.
 For example; 2 servers, one a small capacity close by (low network latency), the other high capacity far away (high latency).
 Most traffic will be routed to the small one, until its latency starts going up.
-The latency going up however means the small server is most likeley suffering from resource starvation.
+The latency going up however means the small server is most likely suffering from resource starvation.
 So in this case the algorithm will keep the small server in a constant state of resource starvation, which is most likely not efficient.